Offshore Wind shows rising curves.

 Share

-Offshore wind is one of the renewable markets which is expected to increase significantly in the years to come.
-It is estimated that the global offshore wind market will grow by 16% through 2020.
+Offshore wind is one of the renewable markets expected to increase significantly in the years to come.
+The global offshore wind market is estimated to grow by 16% through 2020.

-The offshore wind farms experience steadier and stronger winds, and are therefore able to produce more energy, and the new establishments are further from shore, and in deeper waters.
+Offshore wind farms experience steadier and stronger winds and can, therefore, produce more energy.
+The new establishments are further from shore and in deeper waters.

 The SOV has been taken in use for longer distances

-At some point, overnight stays for the service technicians become necessary, and the transport normally done by Crew Transfer Vessels must be replaced by other transport tools.
+At some point, overnight stays for the service technicians become necessary, and other transport tools must replace the transport normally done by Crew Transfer Vessels.

-A CTV vessel typically provides transport for service technicians and spares from the onshore base to and from the offshore wind farms on a daily basis.
-This means that the distance from shore cannot be too far, with a maximum of 90 minutes transfer time.
+A CTV vessel typically transports service technicians and spares from the onshore base to and from the offshore wind farms daily.
+This means that the distance from shore cannot be too far, with a maximum transfer time of 90 minutes.
 If the sea conditions are too harsh, the transfer can be carried out by helicopter.
-In these cases the required tasks cannot include heavy spares or tools.
+The required tasks cannot include heavy spares or tools in these cases.

-For the safe transferral of technicians from the SOV vessel to the wind turbines, the vessels are equipped with a motion-compensated walk-to-work gangway.
+The SOV vessels are equipped with a motion-compensated walk-to-work gangway for the safe transfer of technicians from the SOV vessel to the wind turbines.
 The technicians can also be transferred from the SOV vessel to the turbines via the smaller CTVs stored on board.
 Additionally, the crane on the SOV can hoist equipment and spare parts from the vessel onto the wind turbine tp (transition piece) platform.

 Getting the best from Oil & Gas in Offshore Renewables

-Offshore wind is a new segment in the offshore family, and the knowledge of how the weather can impact the vessel is of great value when developing designs and solutions for offshore renewables.
+Offshore wind is a new segment in the offshore family, and knowing how the weather can impact the vessel is of great value when developing designs and solutions for offshore renewables.

 SOV vessels come at a high investment cost.
 However, as the prognoses for future growth in far-from-shore wind farms are this potent, the timing is now.